 52.152 SCIENTIFIC THOUGHT II

-Three hours weekly throughout the year, with tutorials and excursions as arranged.
-The work of the first half of the year is devoted to geology, to present some of the basic concepts and fundamental to Chemistry (Section B).
+Three hours weekly throughout the year, with tutorials as arranged.
+The work of the first half of the year is devoted to Chemistry and that of the second half of the year to Geology.

 Section A